RobotNerd/proze/doc/language/brackets.md

 ## Why use brackets?

 Bracketed text is very similar to comments in the way that they are removed from the document when compiling.
 You can use square brackets to add notes and comments to your proze files.
-However, brackets become more important when specifying metadata to change the way the proze document is compiled.
+However, brackets become more important because they allow you to change the way the proze document is compiled.
+See [Compiler Directives](./compiler-directives.md) for details.

-> TODO overriding fonts with bracket blocks

-## Using brackets
+## Using brackets for notes

 All text between and including `[` and `]` characters is part of the bracketed block of text.